-The following companies provide bus service between New York City and Ithaca (a 4.5 - 6 hour trip):
+The following companies provide bus service between New York City and Ithaca (a 4.5-to-6-hour drive):

 New York City stop: Port Authority Bus Terminal

-Ithaca stops: Ithaca Bus Terminal (see below) or Cornell Theater Arts Center (call for the hotel shuttle or a 10 minute walk)
+Ithaca stops: Ithaca Bus Terminal and Cornell Theater Arts Center

 New York City stop: Port Authority Bus Terminal

-By car: If you will be driving to Ithaca, maps and directions can be found here.
+By car: For directions, see driving directions to the Statler Hotel; the GPS address is: 130 Statler Drive, Ithaca, New York.
 (Hotel parking is US$12/night+tax, subject to change.)
 If you wish to rent a car, some of the companies that have local service outlets are:

-By train: Amtrak train service is also possible, however the nearest station to Ithaca is in Syracuse.
+By train: Amtrak train service is also an option, although the nearest station to Ithaca is in Syracuse.
 Ithaca Airline Limousine can provide shuttle transportation from the Syracuse train station to Ithaca.

 You will need to determine the appropriate method of admission into the United States.
 Here are some general information websites for your reference:

-The Visa Waiver Program enables nationals of certain countries to travel to the United States for tourism or business for stays of 90 days or less without obtaining a visa.
+The Visa Waiver Program enables nationals of certain countries to travel to the United States for tourism or business for stays of 90 days or fewer without obtaining a visa.